-- 1. The Action and Limit Levels can be referred to Table 2.8 of this Report. - The key marine works activities of the Project during monitoring included deep cement mixing (DCM) works, marine filling, and seawall construction.
+- 1. The Action and Limit Levels can be referred to Table 2.8 of this Report. - 2.
+The key marine works activities of the Project during monitoring included deep cement mixing (DCM) works, marine filling, seawall and facilities construction, together with runway - 3.
 General weather condition during monitoring ranged from sunny to rainy, with sea condition ranged from calm to rough.
-Detailed meteorological conditions can be referred to Table 2.11 of this Report and corresponding Monthly EM&A Reports. - 4.
-QA/ QC requirements as stipulated in the EM&A Manual were carried out during measurement.
+Detailed meteorological conditions can be referred to - Table 2.11 of this Report and corresponding Monthly EM&A Reports.
+4. QA/ QC requirements as stipulated in the EM&A Manual were carried out during measurement.

-- 1. The Action and Limit Levels can be referred to Table 2.8 of this Report. - The key marine works activities of the Project during monitoring included deep cement mixing (DCM) works, marine filling, and seawall construction.
+- 1. The Action and Limit Levels can be referred to Table 2.8 of this Report. - 2.
+The key marine works activities of the Project during monitoring included deep cement mixing (DCM) works, marine filling, seawall and facilities construction, together with runway - 3.
 General weather condition during monitoring ranged from sunny to rainy, with sea condition ranged from calm to rough.
-Detailed meteorological conditions can be referred to Table 2.11 of this Report and corresponding Monthly EM&A Reports. - 4.
-QA/ QC requirements as stipulated in the EM&A Manual were carried out during measurement.
+Detailed meteorological conditions can be referred to Table 2.11 of this Report and corresponding Monthly EM&A Reports.
+4. QA/ QC requirements as stipulated in the EM&A Manual were carried out during measurement.